ibm-cloud-docs/dl/editing_gateway.md

 # Updating a Direct Link gateway

 You can update a Direct Link gateway either before or after the gateway is moved to **Provisioned** state.
-However, keep in mind that a gateway is restricted from editing during some **In Progress** states.
+However, keep in mind that a gateway is restricted from editing during **In review** and some **In progress** states.
 {:shortdesc}

 To edit a Direct Link gateway, follow these steps:

 1. Click **Actions** on the gateway's details page and then click **Edit**.
 A page with the gateway's details is shown.
 2. Update the Direct Link name, link speed, and routing option, as needed.
-3. Review and select **I accept IBM's Privacy statement and Terms and Conditions**.
+3. Read and agree to the **Direct Link prerequisites**.
 4. Click **Submit** for your changes to take effect.

 If you modify the speed or routing option, the pricing is changed accordingly.